pyenv-win/pyenv-win/README.md

 ## How to get updates

 - Installed via pip
-   - Add pyenv-win installed path to easy_install.pth file which is located in site-package.
-Now pyenv-win is registered in pip
+   - Add pyenv-win installed path to `easy_install.pth` file which is located in site-package.
+Now pyenv-win is recognised by pip
    - Get updates via pip `pip install --upgrade pyenv-win`
 - Installed via git
    - Go to the `%USERPROFILE%/.pyenv/pyenv-win` (which is your installed path) and type `git pull`